Flavour-kinematics duality for Goldstone modes: Conclusion and outlook

 Secondly, the flavour factors as identified in section 3 have already appeared in a different guise, namely as higher-derivative corrections to an $SO(M+1) / SO(M)$ coset.
 The addition of colour and flavour factors results in the interesting structure of extended DBI theory \cite{Low1, Low2}.
 Note that this combination is possible due to the special structure of the coset in the case of $N=1$, with colour and flavour both in the fundamental $SO(M)$ representation.
 It could be similarly interesting to further specialise to the case $M=1$, where flavour and scalar kinematics live in the same, trivial representation.
 The four-point factor for this theory are given by a linear combination of the expressions of footnote \ref{footnote:linear} and \eqref{SKnumfourpoint}.
 Perhaps this might give rise to a theory that includes DBI and SG as higher-derivative corrections to a free scalar field coupled to gravity.

 Finally, it would be interesting to investigate whether the double copy that has been identified for on-shell amplitudes also extends to off-shell aspects such as correlators and wavefunctionals.
-This issue was addressed very recently \cite{Joyce}, where it was found that the most straightforward implementation of the double copy structure does not work.
+This issue was addressed very recently \cite{Joyce}, where it was found that the most straightforward implementation of the double copy structure does not work (however, see also the analysis of \cite{Lipstein} employing cosmological scattering equations).
 Given the off-shell mapping outlined in section 2, it would be interesting to see whether this could be adapted for the gravity-coupled $SO(M,N)$ NL \sm, and whether this would allow for a mapping onto multi-DBI and SG.